k3s-io/docs/docs/networking/networking.md

 2. Label Node C and Node D with `svccontroller.k3s.cattle.io/lbpool=pool2`
 3. Create one LoadBalancer Service on port 443 with label `svccontroller.k3s.cattle.io/lbpool=pool1`.
 The DaemonSet for this service only deploy Pods to Node A and Node B.
 4. Create another LoadBalancer Service on port 443 with label `svccontroller.k3s.cattle.io/lbpool=pool2`.
 The DaemonSet will only deploy Pods to Node C and Node D.

-The `svccontroller.k3s.cattle.io/enablelb` label must also be set on the nodes otherwise the pool label will be ignored.

 ### Disabling the Service LB